FrankHossfeld/gwt-modules-bom/README.md

 # GWT Modules
 This BOM (Bill Of Materials) can be used to add the latest versions of GWT modules to your project.
-The versions referenced by this BOM have been tested and work well together.
+The versions included in this BOM have been tested together.

 To use the BOM inside your pom, add the following code snippet:
 ```xml